algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ## 2. Development of the Map

-- Zone : Model each zone (town, beach), delimit zone, add textures and assets.
+- Zone: Model each zone (town, beach), delimit the zone, add textures and assets.

 ### Map Foundation

 First of all, to create the map we need to add the foundations, the base.
-The 3D terrain should include a raised area representing the mountain, a slope down to the water representing the beach and four other flatter areas representing the farm, the town, the forest and the port.
+The 3D terrain should include a raised area representing the mountain, a slope down to the water representing the beach, and four other flatter areas representing the farm, the town, the forest, and the port.

 To create the terrain we will use these videos in which all the characteristics for [the formation of the relief](https://www.youtube.com/watch?v=oV8c9alXVwU&t=68s), [the addition of water](https://www.youtube.com/watch?v=jYVO0-_sXZs&t=603s).